A.D.: New Orleans After the Deluge

 A.D. has been translated into French and Dutch.

-Praise for A.D.:
+Praise for A.D.

-“[A.D. is] one of the best-ever examples of comics reportage, and one of the clearest portraits of post-Katrina New Orleans yet published.
+“One of the best-ever examples of comics reportage, and one of the clearest portraits of post-Katrina New Orleans yet published.
 An essential addition to the ongoing conversation about what Katrina means, and what New Orleans means.”

 —Dave Eggers